AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 ## Deploying Custom Index Definitions {#deploying-custom-index-definitions}

 To illustrate the deployment of a customized version of the out-of-the-box index `damAssetLucene-8`, we will provide a step-by-step guide.
 In this example, we will rename it to `damAssetLucene-8-custom-1`.
-The deployment process involves the following steps:
+Then the process is as follows:

-1. Create a new folder with the updated index name within the ui.apps directory:
+1. Create a new folder with the updated index name in the `ui.apps` directory:
     * Example: `ui.apps/src/main/content/jcr_root/_oak_index/damAssetLucene-8-custom-1/`

 2. Add a configuration file `.content.xml` with the custom configurations inside the newly created folder.
 Below is an example of a customization: